1. Home

 The pretty Victorian seaside village of Shanklin is located on the south eastern corner of the Island and is famed for its good weather and quaint Old Village with its picture postcard thatched cottages.
 Here you will find unique gifts, unusual items and mementos to remind you of your time on the Island.
 The heart of the Old Village also has a bustling nightlife with several pubs regularly showcasing live music at the weekends.

 Walkers can take the coastal path through the Undercliff through National Trust land to beautiful Bonchurch full of old stone Victorian buildings and on to Ventnor.
 Or for an easy stroll, walk in the other direction along the sea front from Shanklin to Sandown.
-I would recommend a rest at the end in the Kings Cafe with its balcony overlooking the Sandown beach, or the lovely Beach Shack, right on the beach, which has won best crab cakes on the Isle of Wight 2009, 2010, 2011.
+I would recommend The Salix Beach café for a great view and Blueberrys Café on the coastal path overlooking the bay.

 The Heritage Centres exhibition relays the Islands long connection with flying and aircraft construction.
 A video and display of PLUTO (Pipe Line Under The Ocean) shows the fascinating story of how the pipeline carried petrol to the Allied troops in Normandy.